Skip to content

 Corollary Chrome extension screenshot

-This is the actual Chrome extension surface rather than a placeholder.
+This is the actual Chrome extension surface.
 It lets someone launch Corollary directly from a paper page instead of copying URLs around manually.

 Alistair Homewood · Physics + Math (UBC), Developing the future of deep space active radiation shielding.